1996–97 FA Cup: Semi-finals

 The semi-final ties were played at neutral venues on 13 April 1997.
-Middlesbrough and Chelsea came through their ties (with Middlesbrough requiring a replay against second division side Chesterfield) to reach the final.
+Middlesbrough and Chelsea came through their ties (with Middlesbrough requiring a replay against Second Division side Chesterfield) to reach the final.

 Wimbledon, playing the semi-finals for the first time since they were FA Cup winners nine years earlier, had their hopes of FA Cup glory ended by a semi-final defeat at the hands of Chelsea.
 This came just weeks after Wimbledon had been eliminated from the League Cup semi-finals.

 Middlesbrough, on the other hand, reached the FA Cup final for the first time in their history, but only after a 3–0 replay win over a Chesterfield side that had given them a serious run for their money in the first match.
 Chesterfield narrowly missed out on becoming the first third-tier side to reach the FA Cup final after an exciting match ended in a 3–3 draw.
-The Spireites took a 2–0 lead in the second half and had a goal ruled out despite the ball crossing the line, which would have seen them go 3–1 up.
+The Spireites took a 2–0 lead in the second half and had a goal controversially ruled out despite the ball appearing to cross the line (video evidence is inconclusive), which would have seen them go 3–1 up.